Joseph Brandenstein: Biography

-Brandenstein was born to a Jewish family in 1826 in Hume, Germany.
+Brandenstein was born to a Jewish family in 1826 in Hümme, Germany.
 In 1850, he immigrated to California and settled in Placerville, California.
 He first tried his luck at mining for gold but failed.
 In 1852, he moved to San Francisco where he partnered with Joseph P. Newmark and founded a dry goods store.
 In 1854, Newmark moved to Los Angeles and Brandenstein then partnered with brothers Albert and Moses Rosenbaum and founded a wholesale leaf tobacco and cigar business.
 Their company stocked large amounts of tobacco and during the American Civil War benefited greatly when shortages developed.
 He retired in 1880.

 Brandenstein was president of the German Benevolent Society, the founder and president of the German senior citizen's home Alennheim, served on the board of the Pacific Hebrew Orphan Asylum, and served as president of the Mt.
 Zion Hospital Association.
 He was an active member of the Eureka Benevolent Society and Congregation Emanu-El.